 What remains from such a close encounter is the impression of indescribable grace, a feeling of respect and deep thankfulness.
 Every encounter with a whale shark was overwhelming, they are majestic and breathtaking in every sense of the word.
 It was an absolute privilege to meet those wonderful, graceful and peaceful creatures.
 It put things into perspective and let one’s own size and importance shrink into the nano-sphere again.

-Bioluminescence is massively impressive, a colourful spectacle production and emission of light by a living organism.
+Bioluminescence is massively impressive, a colorful spectacle production and emission of light by a living organism.
 You can see this natural phenomenon during the new moon, ideally between the months of December and April.
-BIOLUMINESZENZ There is a lagoon close to Sitte River where you can experience this grandiose play of colours.
-There are no tour operators offering visits to it, but if you ask around Hopkins, sooner or later you will hear of Live, whose most current contact number is +501 66 48 548 .
+BIOLUMINESZENZ There is a lagoon close to Sitte River where you can experience this grandiose play of colors.
+There are no tour operators offering visits to it, but if you ask around Hopkins, sooner or later you will hear of Live, whose most current contact number is +501 66 48 548.
 He will drive you down Sitte River, show you the crocodiles and safely ship you through a narrow shallow channel into the lagoon, where you can watch the bioluminescence.

-Before the blog continues i like to write about a personal matter: The issue ‘drinking water’ became more then a personal request and a huge matter for me.
-Why ?
-Because i got sick and tired of buying, and throwing away, plastic bottles.
-Here is what i do to avoid that..
+Before the blog continues I like to write about a personal matter: The issue ‘drinking water’ became more than a personal request and a huge matter for me.
+Why?
+Because I got sick and tired of buying and throwing away, plastic bottles.
+Here is what I do to avoid that.
 The revolutionary drinking water system

-- Cookscomb / National Park and first jaguar sanctuary in the world
+- Cockscomb / National Park and first jaguar sanctuary in the world

 - Mayflower Bocawina National Park